Computing Quantum Resources using Tensor Cross Interpolation: Introduction

-We apply the proposed method to the computation of non-stabilizerness R\'{e}nyi entropy (SRE), that is a well-known witness of the so-called Quantum magic~\cite{PhysRevLett.128.050402}.
+As a first illustrative example we apply the proposed method for the computation of non-stabilizerness R\'{e}nyi entropy (SRE), that is a well-known witness of the so-called Quantum magic~\cite{PhysRevLett.128.050402}.
 This property serves as a critical resource for quantum computation, both from a foundational and practical standpoint, as it is an essential component for reaching quantum advantage.
 Indeed, stabilizer states, which are generated via Clifford circuits, can be efficiently simulated on classical computers in polynomial time, regardless of their potentially high degrees of entanglement~\cite{PhysRevA.70.052328}.
-Consequently, the development of efficient and practical methods for quantifying magic is of considerable importance.
-We compute the non-stabilizerness of the ground state of the 1D ferromagnetic (FM) Ising model.
-Although these results are well known~\cite{PhysRevA.106.042426,10.21468/SciPostPhys.15.4.131}, previous computations, directly derived from the definition of the measure, were restricted to small systems.
-Here, we demonstrate that, by relying once again on the measure's definition, it is possible to efficiently perform computations for significantly larger systems.
+The particular structure of SRE has led to the development of several efficient algorithms~\cite{Tarabunga_2024,PhysRevB.107.035148,Haug2023stabilizerentropies,lami2023quantummagicperfectpauli,PRXQuantum.4.040317,Tarabunga2024criticalbehaviorsof,collura2024quantummagicfermionicgaussian,ding2025evaluatingmanybodystabilizerrenyi}.
+However, our primary aim is to highlight the generality of TCI, that enables the computation of such quantities without the need for specific adaptation to individual measures.
+To illustrate this, we showcase the procedure for computing the non-stabilizerness of the ground state in the 1D ferromagnetic (FM) Ising model.